top of page

 PDFs

 Use only accessible, tagged PDFs and never scanned documents.
-Accessible PDFs are usually created using Adobe Acrobat Pro with an accessible text, spreadsheet, or presentation file.
+Accessible PDFs are usually created from an accessible text, spreadsheet, or presentation file using a tool such as Adobe Acrobat or Microsoft's Export to PDF.

 Checkers